IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

-# Overview of the XenServer API
+# Overview of the Citrix Hypervisor Management API

-This chapter introduces the XenServer API (after here referred to as the "API") and its associated object model.
+This chapter introduces the Citrix Hypervisor Management API (after here referred to as the "API") and its associated object model.
 The API has the following key features:

--  **Management of all aspects of the XenServer Host.**
+-  **Management of all aspects of the Citrix Hypervisor server.**

     The API allows you to manage VMs, storage, networking, host configuration, and pools.
 Performance and status metrics can also be